Hamilton Amputation Injury Lawyer

 Traumatic amputation is the loss of a body part — usually a finger, toe, arm, or leg– that occurs as the result of an accident or trauma.

-What are the main causes of Amputations in Ontario?
+What are the leading causes of amputations in Ontario?

 Traumatic amputations usually result directly from motor vehicle accidents.
 In our experience, most traumatic amputations are a result of motorcycle accidents and pedestrian accidents.